 Huskies can be difficult to train, not because he thinks he knows better, but because he always has something better and more fun to do.
 They are also independent and headstrong dogs, making training challenging for first-time dog owners.

-The Siberian Husky is a pack dog, and so for him to be completely happy, he needs to have a fair but firm leader.
+This is a pack dog, and so for him to be completely happy, he needs to have a fair but firm leader.
 Without this, he will feel that he has no leadership or routine in his life, and he may try to fulfill this role himself.
 Begin obedience training with this guy as soon as you get him home.
 Make him work for treats such as food or sofa time, and he will grow up to respect you.

-The Siberian Husky, with his dog-sledding ways, loves to run, and run, and run.
+The Husky, with his dog-sledding ways, loves to run, and run, and run.
 We do not advise letting him off leash because he will, you guessed it, run!
 For this reason, it is important to leash train him from a pup.
 This will ensure that he walks nicely on his leash, making your life a whole lot easier.

 Crating your Husky from puppyhood is another factor to consider.
 Huskies are extremely mischievous, and no matter how well-trained he is, he will get himself into trouble if left alone for too long.
 Crate training him not only gives you peace of mind when you have to leave him for a few hours.
 But it also gives him a space that he can chill for a few hours.
 You need to exercise him adequately before putting him in his crate.
 Otherwise, he will try his best to get out.